-Varosha in Northern Cyprus was once the most popular tourist spot in Cyprus.
-It had, and still has, all the makings of a Mediterranean paradise.
+Varosha in North Cyprus was once the hottest tourist spot in the region.
+It had all the makings of a Mediterranean paradise.
 Blue waters, soft beaches, warm sunshine.
 And for the past four decades, it’s had the added bonus of no crowds.
-Because it’s a ghost town.
-There’s no one there at all.
-No one but a few Turkish guards.
+Because it’s a fenced-off ghost town.
+Here’s a picture of abandoned buildings all along the shore.

 I know … not the most impressive fence in the world.
 Looks like the sort of thing a child could hop across.
 But you run a very real risk of getting shot if you try to cross it.
 Which complicates things.

 The residents of Varosha left the city in the summer of 1974, just ahead of the Turkish invasion (which you can read about at more length here and here).
 When they fled, they left behind most of their belongings, fully expecting to return soon enough, once the danger had passed.
 But Turkish forces put up the fence, set up armed patrols, and refused to allow inhabitants to return.
 And that was that for Varosha.